What Is EMDR?

 - Reevaluation Of Treatment Effectiveness — Guides the therapist through the treatment plans that are needed in order to deal with the client’s problems.

-When you experience a trauma it rocks your world.
-Things that used to be easy don’t come as easily.
+When you experience a trauma, it can greatly affect your life.
 As a result of the trauma, you constantly feel on high alert.
-Sleep doesn’t come as easily and you may have nightmares you wish would disappear.
+Sleep doesn’t come as easily, and you may have nightmares you wish would disappear.
 You may avoid certain people, places, or things that trigger you.
 You may have flashbacks and find it hard to move on regardless of how hard you try.
 Consequently, you may feel alone in your experiences and not know how to move forward.

-For some people, grief is a big one-time event and for others, grief is due to several smaller events.
-The brain can register things in life such as car accidents, bullying, and abuse as trauma.
+For some people, grief is a big one-time event, and for others, grief comes from several smaller events.
+The brain can register things in life, such as car accidents, bullying, and abuse as trauma.
 Many people have endured traumatic events that shape their lives without realizing that what they have experienced is indeed trauma or PTSD.

 Who Does EMDR Therapy Help The Most?

-If you have experienced trauma or grief, EMDR is an amazing trauma therapy that can help you relieve your pain.
+EMDR for grief is an amazing trauma therapy that can help you relieve your pain.
 EMDR is designated as an effective treatment by the American Psychiatric Association, the World Health Organization (WHO), the U.S. Department of Veterans Affairs and Department of Defense, the U.S. Department of Health and Human Services (HHS), and many other international health agencies.

-EMDR was developed to help a wide range of clients with PTSD, anxiety, depression, phobias, eating disorders, substance abuse, schizophrenia, sexual dysfunction, chronic illness-related stress, a disturbing experience, and traumatic events.
+EMDR was developed to help a wide range of clients.
+EMDR for PTSD, EMDR for anxiety, EMDR for depression, and EMDR for phobias are very common treatments for the therapy.
+However, EMDR may also be used for eating disorders, substance abuse, schizophrenia, sexual dysfunction, chronic illness-related stress, disturbing experiences, and traumatic events.